SatyajeetGhosh/Weather-App/README.md

 # Weather-App
 Developed a Weather App using HTML, CSS and JavaScript.
+The web app is responsive and can viewed in devices with varying screen sizes without any difficulty.

 Click on the link to get a quick preview of the web app: https://satyajeetghosh.github.io/Weather-App/